Residential Junk Removal

 Convenient Scheduling Options

-Coordinating Hot Tub Removal with Woburn’s Solid Waste and Bulk Item Programs
+Coordinating Hot Tub Removal with Woburn’s Solid Waste and Bulk Item Rules

 Department of Public Works